 Best al fresco eateries to book now

 Time to make for the plate outdoors!
-Book that table for your special six now at one of Devon's best outdoor dining spots.
+Beat the heat by bagging an al fresco table at one of Devon's best outdoor dining spots.

 The Pig at Combe, near Honiton

 From the kitchen garden, straight to you and your plate in the, erm, garden!
-The Pig are taking their 25-mile menu of wholesome freshly picked veggies and salads, locally farmed meats and fresh fish outdoors for their Big Outdoor Lunch until 16 May.
+The Pig are taking their 25-mile menu of wholesome freshly picked veggies and salads, locally farmed meats and fresh fish outdoors for their Big Outdoor Lunch.

 Southernhay House, Exeter

 Looking for somewhere chic for a lazy afternoon or evening cocktail?
-The covered veranda and garden terraces at Exeter’s only boutique hotel, Southernhay House, re-open on Thurs/Fri/Saturdays from midday till 8pm on 15 April – we’re going! – followed by full re-opening on 17th May.
+How about the covered veranda and garden terraces at Exeter’s only boutique hotel, Southernhay House?
+We’re going!

 The Cary Arms, Babbacombe

 Missing the Med?
 Get thee to The Cary Arms where on a sunny day, with a glass in hand, sunnies on and the big blue of Lyme Bay below, it’s practically Kefalonia (only with jumpers, obvs).
 And sometimes you see a seal.
 God, I love it here!
-Book your gastropub lunch – Devon beef, Lyme Bay lobster and line caught seafood – on their outdoor sun terrace from 15 April, Thursday-Sunday.
+Book your gastropub lunch – Devon beef, Lyme Bay lobster and line caught seafood – on their outdoor sun terrace.

 South Sands Hotel, Salcombe

 Missing your Vitamin Sea?
-South Sands Hotel have flung wide their beachside terrace for anyone ordering takeaway from the 12th.
+South Sands Hotel have flung wide their beachside terrace.
 Or if you want to make a stay of it, book into one of their five awesome Beachsuites available for self catering.
 (Go on, you deserve it.)
-UPDATE now opening 17 May.

 The Boathouse, Instow